 - Slowly contract and relax the muscles in your back to give them a stretch.

 - Lift and hold your legs up from your seat and hold for 10 seconds.
 Repeat on the other leg.

 - Point your toes down and rotate your foot from the ankle in a circle 10 times in each direction.

 - Shrug your shoulders and circle your arms to release the muscles – this helps relieve tension too!

 What can fleet managers do to support healthy drivers?

 Firstly, make sure that your policies and procedures are in place by working alongside HR and Health and Safety departments.
-Fleet management software can be a great help in ensuring that training updates and records are kept up to date and stored securely, supporting GDPR compliance regulations.
+Fleet driver management software can be a great help in ensuring that training updates and records are kept up to date and stored securely.